nminh1110/Alzheimer-s-Disease/README.md

 ## Conclusion

-Alzheimer's Disease greatly hinders a person's ability to regulate their own lives, with symptoms including confusion, memory complaints and personality changes (and more)
+Alzheimer's Disease is greatly associated with decreased cognitive and functional abilities

 From the data of this dataset, the most reliable way to diagnose Alzheimer's is through cognitive and functional assessment